ntustison/TemplateBuildingExample/README.md

 * Faces
 * BrainSlices

-each of which is contained in its own separate subdirectories.
+each of which is contained in its own separate subdirectory.

 Faces example
 -----------------------